 “All too often, [fireside] chats tend to fall into the celebrity interview mode, where the interviewer merely serves up questions to feed a virtual monologue,” comments Weissman further.

-Fireside chats have a number of indisputable advantages.
+The fireside chat format has indisputable advantages.
 This laid-back, interactive format puts speakers at ease and allows for a two-way conversation with the audience.
 Get inspired by these tips and leverage this format to bring the best value for your event attendees.

 Crowdsource questions at your next fireside chat.